Thinking of adding FLAXSEEDS to your diet...

 Heard about the benefits of Flax seeds?
-I bet you have….
-And now, you are thinking of possible ways of introducing it to your daily diet.
+I bet you have...
+And now, you are thinking of possible ways of adding flaxseeds to your diet.
 Right??

 For those who do not know about this marvel: Flax is a plant that grows in parts of Europe, Asia and Africa and has numerous usages.
 Also known as linseed or alsi, the plant is used for making fabric, paper, medicines, soap, etc. Seeds of the flax plant are now gaining popularity for their health benefits and nutritive value.

-The seeds of Flax are a rich source of fiber, essential fatty acids (α-linolenic acid, ω-3, ω-6, these are called essential as our body cannot synthesize them on its own) and other micronutrients.
-Because of its excellent fatty acid profile and high fiber content it has been touted as an admirable addition to the daily diet.
-Two kinds of flaxseeds are available, brown and golden (or yellow) flaxseeds; however, there is no difference in their nutritive value or health benefits.
+The seeds of Flax are a rich source of fibre, essential fatty acids (?-linolenic acid, ?-3, ?-6.
+These are called essential as our body cannot synthesize them on its own) and other micronutrients.
+Its excellent fatty acid profile and high fibre content make it an admirable addition to the daily diet.
+Two kinds of flaxseeds are available, brown and golden (or yellow) flaxseeds.
+However, there is no difference in their nutritive value or health benefits.

 Health Benefits:

-- Heart Health: intake of flaxseed decreases cholesterol levels, lowers risk for heart attacks, plaque formation, decreases triglyceride levels, and decreases blood pressure.
+- Heart Health: Flaxseed intake decreases cholesterol levels, lowers risk for heart attacks and plaque formation, decreases triglyceride levels and blood pressure.

 - Increases bone strength